niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 Both are odd-weight strings (Hamming weight 1 or $n-1$), and both reveal $m$ as the unique bit that differs from the rest.

-**Why does this happen?** The key is that the oracle phase $(-1)^{x_m}$ correlates perfectly with bit $m$ across all even-weight basis states.
+**Why does this happen?** The oracle phase $(-1)^{x_m}$ correlates perfectly with bit $m$ across all even-weight basis states.
 When we apply the final Hadamard transform, constructive interference occurs only for strings where bit $m$ is "special" - either the only 1 or the only 0.
 All other odd-weight strings destructively cancel.

-In practice: measure all qubits, find the bit that differs from the majority.
+In practice, measure all qubits and find the bit that differs from the majority.

 ```python
 circuit.append(cirq.CircuitOperation(sub_circuit.freeze()).with_classical_controls("is_even"))